Year of Call: 2007

 Recent high-profile cases in which Richard has been instructed include acting for Igor Kolomoisky in respect of a $US2bn fraud claim brought against him by the Ukrainian PrivatBank, acting for the claimant Libyan Investment Authority in a multibillion-dollar fraud claim concerning five complex financial transactions which the LIA alleges were procured by corruption and which led to a settlement reported to be c.$US1bn; acting for the Claimant FDIC-R in claims against 8 USD LIBOR panel banks and the British Bankers Association in respect of claims under US law and EU competition law based on the banks’ collusive suppression of USD LIBOR.
-In recent years Richard has acted for the defendants to claims brought by Chevron in respect of an alleged $18bn conspiracy to obtain a fraudulent judgment in Ecuador; acting for the principal defendants to claims brought by the Arcadia Petroleum group of companies in respect of an alleged fraud worth c.$300m; the trial of the JPMorgan v BVG litigation, involving a CDO transaction worth in excess of $200million; the still on-going Pay TV litigation in which Richard is instructed for the FA Premier League and Ofcom’s recently-opened investigation into the Premier League’s rights sales.
+In recent years Richard has acted for the defendants to claims brought by Chevron in respect of an alleged $18bn conspiracy to obtain a fraudulent judgment in Ecuador; the long-running Pay TV litigation in which Richard was instructed for the FA Premier League and Ofcom’s investigation into the Premier League’s rights sales.
 Richard has acted in numerous cases involving eastern European states.
-As well as the Kolomoisky litigation, Richard has represented Russia in the European Court of Human Rights, successfully obtained a freezing order on behalf of the daughter of the Kazakh President, and has acted led and unled in a number of cases on behalf of Boris Berezovsky, including the multi-billion dollar litigation against the estate of his former business partner and Vasily Anisimov and a $100m fraud claim brought by the Russian State airline.
+As well as the Kolomoisky litigation, Richard has represented Russia in the European Court of Human Rights, successfully obtained a freezing order on behalf of the daughter of the Kazakh President, and has acted led and unled in a number of cases on behalf of Boris Berezovsky, including the multi-billion dollar litigation against the estate of his former business partner and Vasily Anisimov as well as numerous fraud claims and enforcement actions.

-In addition to his commercial practice, Richard also has particular expertise in challenging and advising on EU, UK and EU sanctions measures and is currently instructed by more than a dozen banks, companies and individuals to challenge the sanctions imposed upon them both in the General Court and the Administrative Court.
+In addition to his commercial practice, Richard also has particular expertise in challenging and advising on EU, UK and EU sanctions measures and has been instructed by dozens of banks, companies and individuals to challenge the sanctions imposed upon them both in the European Court of Justice Court and the Administrative Court.
 Of Richard’s sanctions cases that have reached final determination, the large majority have resulted in the sanctioned person or entity being de-listed.
 Richard now acts in damages claims against the EU on behalf of unlawfully sanctioned entities.

-Richard has appeared in the Commercial Court, the Chancery Division, and various county courts, as well as being led in the High Court, the Court of Appeal, the European General Court and the Court of Justice.
-He has also been involved in numerous arbitrations, including arbitrations under ICC and LCIA rules.
+Richard has appeared led and unled in the Commercial Court, the Chancery Division, and the European Court of Justice; he has also appeared in the Administrative Court, the Court of Appeal and the European Court of Human Rights.
+Richard has acted in numerous arbitrations, including arbitrations under ICC and LCIA rules.

 Richard has been a member of Chambers since the completion of his pupillage in 2008.
 Prior to coming to the Bar, Richard received a double first in Law from the University of Cambridge, graduating from Fitzwilliam College with the prize for the best academic performance in the graduating class across all science and arts subjects.
 He then received his LL.M. at Harvard Law School to which he was awarded a full scholarship (as the Baker & McKenzie scholar).
 Before commencing his pupillage, Richard spent time working in investment banking for Goldman Sachs.
 Richard was based in GS’s Operations division, working with credit derivative and interest rate swaps in the documentation team.